 Sites Reservoir releases to the Sacramento River would be greatly diluted and would not affect beneficial uses in the Sacramento River such as drinking water.
-Dilution would occur both at the location of Sites Reservoir discharge as described in Chapter 6, Section 6.3.2.4, Dilution of Sites Discharges in the Sacramento River, and when the Feather River joins the Sacramento River.
+Dilution would occur both at the location of Sites Reservoir discharge as described in Chapter 6, section entitled Dilution of Sites Discharges in the Sacramento River, and when the Feather River joins the Sacramento River.